pycom/pycom-documentation/chapter/datasheets/boards/deepsleep/api.md

 This method resets the PIC controller and resets it to the state previous to the pins/min-voltage being set.

 {% hint style='info' %}
 Please note that more functionality is being added weekly to these libraries.
-If a required feature is not available, feel free to contribute with a pull request at the [Libraries GitHub repository](https://github.com/pycom/pycom-libraries)
+If a required feature is not available, feel free to contribute with a pull request at the [Pycom Libraries](https://github.com/pycom/pycom-libraries) GitHub repository.
 {% endhint %}